accordproject/cicero-template-library/copyright-license/README.md

 This is a smart legal clause that conforms to the [Accord Protocol Template Specification](https://docs.google.com/document/d/1UacA_r2KGcBA2D4voDgGE8jqid-Uh4Dt09AE-shBKR0), the protocol is managed by the open-source community of the [Accord Project](https://accordproject.org).
 The clause can be parsed and executed by the [Cicero](https://github.com/accordproject/cicero) engine.

 ## Description
-> This clause is a copyright license agreement.
+> This is a copyright license agreement.

 This clause contains:
 - *Some sample Clause Text* - [sample.txt](sample.txt)